 There must be a business purpose for it to be a tax write-off.
-Also, meals can't be extraordinarily costly depending on your income (sorry, no lobster every night!), and you must have had the meal while traveling on business.
+Also, entertainment and meal deductions can't be extraordinarily costly depending on your income (sorry, no lobster every night!), and you must have had the meal while traveling on business.

 You can also claim standard meal allowances for meals bought at conferences or meals shared with clients and colleagues.

 Recently, the government passed a provision for 2021/2022 that allows you to deduct 100% of business meal costs instead of the previous 50% standard.